holtgrewe/tracdox/trac-sphinx/source/Tutorial/InputOutputOverview.rst

 --------------

 The :dox:`RecordReader` class is a wrapper around file-like objects, such as Streams.
-However, as you will learn in the `File I/O <Tutorial/FileIO>`__ tutorial, it also provides a generalized interface for memory mapped files that are accessed as [dox:MMapString MMap String] objects.
+However, as you will learn in the `File I/O <Tutorial/FileIO>`__ tutorial, it also provides a generalized interface for memory mapped files that are accessed as :dox:`MMapString MMap String` objects.
 Depending on the actual specialization, [:dox:`RecordReader` RecordReaders] also add a buffer which allows to re-read the first several thousand characters of a file which is very useful for automatic file type detection.

-When using the :dox:`RecordReader` class in the Lower-Level I/O layer, you only have to know how to create a [dox:RecordReader RecordReader] for reading.
+When using the :dox:`RecordReader` class in the Lower-Level I/O layer, you only have to know how to create a :dox:`RecordReader` for reading.
 You do not have to know how to implement parsing functionality with them.

 Constructing :dox:`RecordReader` objects is easy.